shimeoki/wallpapers/README.md

 no `flake.nix` for now.

 I wanted to provide a framework for myself to conveniently manage the wallpapers before actually adding them.
-One part is done: it's the [wp script](#wp).
+One part is done: it's the [wp module](#wp).

 My priorities are on other things right now, so I don't know when I will be able to add Nix functionality and add the wallpapers after that.

 ## wp

-It's a Nushell script for managing wallpapers from the terminal.
+It's a Nushell module for managing wallpapers from the terminal.

-All relevant documentation is provided in the script itself.
+All relevant documentation is provided in the module itself.
 I recommend to read the huge comment at the top, which serves as the help for the module in general.

-The script is mostly complete and should be fully usable right now.
+The module is mostly complete and should be fully usable right now.
 Though the command's signatures are not considered stable and breaking changes should be expected.

-If you want to try it yourself, after you have acquired the script file (either by cloning the repository or just copying `wp.nu`), add this to your
+If you want to try it yourself, after you have acquired the module file (either by cloning the repository or just copying `wp.nu`), add this to your
 configuration: